Jalalgarh Fort

-Jalalgarh Fort is an almost 300 years old ruined fort located at 20 km north of Purnia, Bihar, India.
+Jalalgarh Fort is a more than 300-year-old ruined fort located at 20 km north of Purnia, Bihar, India.
 The fort was built by Saif Khan, the Faujdar of Purnea in 1722.

 Structure

 The fort is a large quadrangular structure and has high walls which helped to protect the wall from Nepalese invasion.
 The fort is an embodiment of the beauty of Islamic architecture.

 Restoration

 In January 2012, Bihar Chief Minister Nitish Kumar announced that Government of Bihar would be restoring and repairing the fort.
 He ordered Purnia district authorities to do this restoration work.